Zero-Shot Learning with Common Sense Knowledge Graphs: Tasks and Results

 \subsection{Intent Classification}

-Intent Classification is the task of identifying users' intent expressed in chatbots and personal voice assistants.
-Developing zero-shot learning systems for intent classification can allow existing models to adapt to emerging intents in personal assistants.
+We next experiment on zero-shot intent classification.
+Intent classification is a text classification task of identifying users' intent expressed in chatbots and personal voice assistants.

-\textbf{Dataset.} We evaluate on the main open-source benchmark for intent classification: SNIPS-NLU \cite{coucke2018snips}.
+\textbf{Dataset.} We evaluate on the main open-source benchmark for intent classification: SNIPS-NLU \citep{coucke:icml18}.
 The dataset was collected using crowdsourcing to benchmark the performance of voice assistants.
+The training set has 5 seen classes which we split into 3 train classes and 2 development classes.

-\textbf{Experiment.} Intent classification is a zero-shot multi-class classification task.
-Since the number of classes is small, we use the bilinear similarity architecture for zero-shot learning.
-The example encoder is a BiLSTM with attention.
-The words in the example are represented with GloVe 840B.
-The training set has 5 classes which we split into 3 train classes and 2 development classes.
-We trains for 10 epochs by minimizing the cross entropy loss and pick the model with the least loss on the development set.
-We measure prediction accuracy.
+\textbf{Experiment.} Zero-shot intent classification is a multi-class classification task.
+The example encoder used in our experiments is a biLSTM with attention as seen in the previous section (Appendix \ref{app:sec:bilstm_attn}).
+We train the model for 10 epochs by minimizing the cross entropy loss and pick the model with the least loss on the development set.
+We measure accuracy on the test classes.

-We compare ZSL-KG against existing state-of-the-art approaches in the literature for intent classification: DeViSE \cite{frome2013devise}, IntentCapsNet \cite{xia2018zero}, and ResCapsNet-ZS \cite{liu2019reconstructing}.
-DeViSE uses pretrained embeddings as class representations.
-IntentCapsNet and ResCapsNet-ZS are CapsuleNet \cite{sabour2017dynamic} based approaches and have reported the best performance on the task.
+We compare ZSL-KG against existing specialized state-of-the-art methods in the literature for zero-shot intent classification: Zero-shot DNN \citep{kumar:interspeech17}, IntentCapsNet \citep{xia:emnlp18}, and ResCapsNet-ZS \citep{liu:emnlp19}.
+IntentCapsNet and ResCapsNet-ZS are CapsuleNet-based \citep{sabour:neurips17} approaches and have reported the best performance on the task.

-\textbf{Results.} Table \ref{intent:result} shows the results.
-Both variants of our framework significantly outperform the existing approaches and improves the state-of-the-art accuracy to 88.98\%.
-The results for the baselines from zero-shot object classification indicates that GCNZ perform slightly better than existing benchmarks.
-Finally, SGCN and DGP performs poorly and shows high variance on the task.
+\textbf{Results.} Table \ref{tab:intent:result} shows the results.
+ZSL-KG significantly outperforms the existing approaches and improves the state-of-the-art accuracy to 88.98\%.
+The graph-based methods have mixed performance on intent classification and suggest that ZSL-KG works well on a broader range of tasks.